 - Turn down the music; you should always be able to hear what’s going on around you.

-- Cross at intersections or crosswalks, and, like your parents told you, always look both ways before crossing a street.
+- Cross at intersections or crosswalks, and always look both ways before crossing a street.

 - Be mindful of traffic turning at intersections or entering and leaving driveways or parking lots.